-1. The first part of the string first analyzed in version 3.3.3 contains 12 arguments split with semicolons, and version 3.3.4 the configuration related to the CIS region check has been removed:
+1. The first part of the string first analyzed in version 3.3.3 contains 12 arguments split with semicolons.
+In version 3.3.4 the configuration related to the CIS region check was removed:

 2. The second part contains a file grabber configuration.
 The following is an example of its configuration structure: